aadilraza339/k8s-aws-eks-fargate-and-devops/README.md

 ![image](https://github.com/aadilraza339/k8s-aws-eks-fargate-and-devops/assets/47937273/1a4ccbdd-6a18-4d7e-9b7b-811df4938fcb)

-There is also one more to create EKS using **DevOps tools**, it is recommended for production environment.
+There is also one more to create EKS using **DevOps tools**, it is recommended for the production environment.

 ### What is eksctl?
 - CLI tool for creating clusters on EKS
-- Easier than console, for real!
+- Easier than a console, for real!
-- Abstracts lots of stuff -VPC, Subnet, Sec, Group ect.
+- Abstracts lots of stuff -VPC, Subnet, Sec, Group etc.

 ### eksctl commands </br>
 ![image](https://github.com/aadilraza339/k8s-aws-eks-fargate-and-devops/assets/47937273/d3e85050-cb00-4f61-a9a0-a7c26476c293)